Emmanuel-Osabuehien/GraphTheory/README.md

 The above example is a piece of code where any data variable wih 'happy morning' changes to 'good night', e.g. 'Have a happy morning' changes to 'Have a good night'.

-You can find a moe examples of this on websites such as [Google For Education,<br> https://developers.google.com/edu/python/regular-expressions](https://developers.google.com/edu/python/regular-expressions)
+You can find a moe examples of this on websites such as [(Google For Education, https://developers.google.com/edu/python/regular-expressions)](https://developers.google.com/edu/python/regular-expressions)

 So this all here is all about regular expressions from a brief history of the concept and creation, to it's impact in programming languages, to some examples of it's uses and most important the definition of what is a regular expression.